kyma-project/serverless/components/operator/README.md

 ## Development

-### Installing locally build serverless operator image on k3d with serverless
+### Installing Locally Built Serverless Operator Image on k3d With Serverless
 Prerequisite:
-- installed operator on cluster
+- installed Operator on a cluster

-To install serverless-manager from local sources on k3d cluster run:
+To install `serverless-manager` from local sources on the k3d cluster run:

 ```bash
 make install-operator-k3d
 ```

-This target does:
+This target:

-- build local image with serverless-operator
+- builds local image with `serverless-operator`
-- tag local serverless-operator image with its hash to be sure to deployment be updated
+- tags local the `serverless-operator` image with its hash to be sure the deployment is updated
-- upload local image to k3d
+- uploads local image to k3d
-- update image in serverless-operator deployment
+- updates the image in the `serverless-operator` deployment

-### Running/Debugging serverless-operator locally
+### Running/Debugging `serverless-operator` Locally

-To develop the component as normal binary, set up environment variables.
+To develop the component as a normal binary, set up environment variables.

 ### Environment Variables